turingbombe/linked-lists-web-0716/README.md

----
-  tags: data structures, linked lists, stack, deque, computer science
-  languages: ruby
-  resources: 2
----

 ## Objective

 Implement an immutable singly-linked list, a mutable doubly-linked list, and a double-ended queue (deque) in Ruby.

 ## Introduction

 This lab will take you through creating three fundamental data structures in Ruby.

 The linked list is a fundamental data structure in computer science, often used in the implementation of other data structures.
 They're pervasive in functional programming languages, such as Clojure, Erlang, or Haskell, but far less common in imperative languages such as Ruby or Python.

 The simplest kind of linked list is an immutable *singly-linked list*, which is the kind that's built-in to these functional programming languages.
 In a singly-linked list, each node only understands the next node.

 Singly-linked lists are used to represent sequences or push-down (LIFO - Last-in, First-out) stack structures.

 The next thing you'll create is a *doubly-linked list*.
 In a doubly-linked list, each node understands both the next node, and the previous nodes.

 This variant of linked lists can be used to represent queues and other data structures.

 The final thing you'll create is a *double-ended queue* (or *deque* - prounounced "deck").
 You'll build the deque on top of your doubly-linked list.

 ## Lab Steps